FuchsEDV/Thrixty_Wordpress/README.md

 * 7.: License

 ### 1.)
 Thrixty Player for Wordpress
-This Wordpress plugin is using shortcodes to generate content fit for use with the Thrixty Player.
+This Wordpress plugin is using shortcodes to generate Thrixty Player Elements.
-You can define some default options that will help you displaying your objects in the same fashion.
+You can define default options that will help you displaying your objects in the same fashion.

 ### 2.)
 Base Repository
 This project is built upon the [Thrixty Player](https://github.com/FuchsEDV/Thrixty).